 2. Plan and conduct your literature search.
 Use a variety of sources, focusing on those that cover actual research as opposed to opinion.

 3. Organize and present your results.
 Arrange your review by ideas and summarize for the reader.
 Cite the resources you refer to in your project thoroughly and accurately.

-See the tabs above to learn more about how you can do each of these steps.
+See the pages on the left side to learn more about how you can do each of these steps.